deshawnwatson100-max/klarity-app/README.md

 ## User Flow

-### Main Chat Flow
+### Main Inline Chatloop Flow (NEW)
 1. User opens app → sees InputScreen with welcome message
-2. Can tap "View Your Timeline" to access calendar
-3. User types or speaks message → message is sent
+2. User types or speaks message → message is sent
-4. App navigates to ChatScreen (Home tab)
+3. App navigates to ChatScreen with smooth transition
-5. AI processes message and shows:
-   - AI response
+4. **Inline Analysis Flow Begins:**
+   - Typing indicator appears (3 pulsing dots, 1.5s)
+   - Emotional validation bubble: "I can tell this weighed on you..."
+   - Typing indicator returns (1.2s)
+   - Quick summary card with 4 color-coded insights
-   - Emotional analysis card
+   - Deep analysis bubble with psychological insights
-   - 3 suggested responses
+   - Direction selector with 4 pill buttons appears
+5. **User Selects Intention:**
+   - Taps one of: Improve / Distance / Maintain / Gain Clarity
+   - Button glows with intention color
+   - Typing indicator shows (1.2s)
+6. **Tailored Guidance Appears:**
+   - Personalized mindset message bubble
+   - 2-3 suggested reply cards with "Use this reply" buttons
-6. User can:
+7. User can:
-   - Continue conversation
-   - Use suggested response
+   - Tap "Use this reply" to insert text into input bar
-   - Modify suggested response
+   - Modify the suggested response
+   - Send their own message
+   - Continue the conversation
    - Start new loop
    - View past loops
-   - Log to calendar (future)
-7. Loop continues with context-aware responses
+8. Loop continues with full context awareness
-8. All conversations auto-saved
+9. All conversations auto-saved to device

 ### Calendar Flow
 1. User taps **3-bar menu** (top-left) on any screen